ADRS-CNet: An adaptive dimensionality reduction selection and classification network for DNA storage clustering algorithms: Experimental Results

-Throughout the three experimental phases, while classification performance varied slightly due to the randomness in test set sampling, a consistent improvement in performance was observed with an increase in the number of iterations, provided that appropriate features were selected.
-Our model consistently achieved high weighted precision, recall, and F1 scores across the iterations.
-High precision indicates a low rate of false positives, while high recall shows the model’s ability to correctly identify instances across all classification categories.
-The F1-score, which balances precision and recall, offers a comprehensive measure of the model's accuracy.
-These results confirm the model's effectiveness, particularly in the third random sampling experiment, where it successfully captured the patterns within the dimensionality reduction techniques, demonstrating strong capability in modeling the overall data structure.
+Across the three experiments, although the classification performance may fluctuate due to the specific random sampling of the test sets, we consistently observed an improvement in performance as the number of iterations increased, provided that the feature selection was appropriate.
+Overall, our model maintained high weighted precision, recall, and F1-scores across the three iterations.
+High precision indicates that the model has fewer false positive errors, and high recall demonstrates that the model achieved high recall rates across the three classification categories.
+The F1-score, as a single metric balancing precision and recall, provides a comprehensive assessment of the model's accuracy.
+Based on the performance of these three classification metrics, we conclude that our classification model is highly effective.
+Particularly in the third random sampling experiment, the model effectively captured the patterns of the dimensionality reduction methods.
+This displays that our model performs exceptionally well in capturing the overall data structure (Refer to Table 1, 3, and 5).

-It is also noteworthy that classification errors in the low-dimensional space were primarily associated with the selection of t-SNE and UMAP, whereas in the high-dimensional space, higher error rates were linked to PCA and UMAP.
-Despite these errors, t-SNE and UMAP exhibited comparable performance in low-dimensional space, and PCA and UMAP demonstrated similar effectiveness in high-dimensional space, both maintaining strong dimensionality reduction performance.
-This suggests that although our model may experience classification errors within these ranges, the overall accuracy remains high, making it viable for practical applications.
+It should be emphasized that our model's classification errors in the low-dimensional space mainly occurred with the selection of t-SNE and UMAP, while in the high-dimensional space, higher error rates were mainly associated with PCA and UMAP selections.
+Nevertheless, in the low-dimensional space, the dimensionality reduction effects of t-SNE and UMAP are comparable, and in the high-dimensional space, the effects of PCA and UMAP are similar, both maintaining high levels of dimensionality reduction performance.
+This implies that even though our model may encounter some classification errors within these ranges, the average model accuracy remains at a high level, which is acceptable in practical applications (Refer to Table 2, 4 and 6).

+We compared our model with three methods for dimensions reduction at six different dimensional scales (2, 3, 300, 500, and 700 dimensions) and calculated the average model accuracy for each method.
+These comparisons further validate the performance of our model across different dimensions (As shown in Fig.3, Fig.4, Fig.5, Fig.6, Fig.7 and Fig.8 ).